Mswati III: Reign

-Mswati has visited Taiwan seventeen times as of June 2018, and has promised to continue recognizing Taiwan instead of the People's Republic of China.
+Mswati has visited Taiwan seventeen times as of June 2018, and has pledged to continue recognizing Taiwan instead of the People's Republic of China.

+On 19 April 2018, Mswati changed the name of the country from Swaziland to Eswatini to mark the year of its 50th anniversary of independence.
+The name change coincided with his 50th birthday.
+Eswatini is the ancient, original name for the country, chosen as a departure from its colonial past.

 Eswatini is predominantly rural and is one of the poorest countries in the world (63% of its population lives below the poverty line).
-An economic circle of 15,000 businessmen takes most of the country's wealth.
+An economic circle of 15,000 businessmen and politicians controls most of the country's wealth.
 This circle includes South African investors who have come to Eswatini to find labour at one-third the cost and a group of white businessmen who are heirs to the British settlers.

-In January 2021, Mswati contracted COVID-19, and later thanked Taiwan for providing antiviral medication that helped with his recovery.
+In January 2021, Mswati contracted COVID-19, and he later thanked Taiwan for providing antiviral medication that helped with his recovery.
 Mswati did not disclose that he had been hospitalized until after his recovery.

 In June 2021, the 2021 Eswatini protests broke out against authoritarianism and the suppression of opposition.
 The Communist Party of Swaziland alleged he had fled to South Africa on the night of 28–29 June, whereas the Swaziland Solidarity Network claimed he fled to Mozambique.
 Both of these claims were denied by acting prime minister Themba Nhlanganiso Masuku.

-Wives, concubines, and succession
+Family and succession

-The king currently has 15 wives and 36 children.
-A Swazi king's first two wives are chosen for him by the national councillors.
+As of 2024 the king had eleven wives in polygamous marriage and was thought to have twenty children.
+The first two wives are chosen for him by the national councillors.
 There are complex rules on succession.
 Traditionally the king is chosen through his mother as represented in the Swazi saying Inkhosi, yinkhosi ngenina, meaning "a king is king through his mother".
-According to tradition, he can marry his fiancées only after they have become pregnant, proving they can bear heirs.
-Until then, they are termed liphovela, or "concubines".